 - Number of zero balance accounts

-- Total length of time tracked by your credit report
+- The total length of time tracked by your credit report

 - Length of time since accounts were opened

-- Time that's passed since the last activity
+- The time that's passed since the last activity

 - The longer your (good) history, the better your scores